Gender Inclusion Policy

 Ann Arbor Ultimate (A2U) is instituting a gender inclusion policy in order to provide transparency about one way in which our organization aims to fulfill its vision of being a “socially welcoming community that values spirit and learning for players of all identities and experiences.”
-By creating this document now, and updating it annually, we aspire to hold ourselves and our community accountable to the following standards of inclusion.
+By creating this document now, and updating as needed, we aspire to hold ourselves and our community accountable to the following standards of inclusion.

 While this policy specifically speaks to gender, we recognize that gender is not the defining characteristic of our players, whose identities are multifaceted, nor is gender the only identity category worth considering as we work towards being an inclusive community.
 We know that barriers to inclusion often occur at the intersection of multiple aspects of identity, such as race, age, socioeconomic status, etc., and we aim to be cognizant of these factors in drafting and upholding our gender inclusion policy.